nus-cs2113-AY2425S1/tp/docs/DeveloperGuide.md

 The `FilterCommand` class is constructed with a specified filter flag and keywords.
 It then performs filter operations based on both the flag and keywords.
 Given below is an example usage scenario and the behaviour of the `filter` feature at each step:
 1. The user enters the command filter followed by a flag (`-e: name, -d : date, -t: time, -x date-time,  or -u: priority`) and their search keyword e.g. `filter -e work` to specify the filtering criterion
-2. `FilterCommand` calls `FilterCommand#execute`, which based on the flag invokes one of the following 3 methods
+2. `FilterCommand` calls `FilterCommand#execute`, which based on the flag invokes one of the following 3 methods:

    * `filterEventsByName()` - Finds events containing given name (keyword)
    * `filterEventsByDate()` - Finds events occurring during given date (keyword)
    * `filterEventsByTime()` - Finds events occurring during given time (keyword)